 Evaluating the Property

 Never, and I mean never, skip the inspection.
-That “minor water damage” could be a $15,000 mold remediation project.
+The “minor water damage” could transform into a $15,000 mold remediation expense.
 These properties often hide expensive surprises.

 FAQs About Short Sales and Foreclosures

 Are there tax consequences to a forgiven loan balance?
 Sometimes that forgiven debt counts as income.
 The IRS might want their cut.
-Definitely worth a conversation with your tax person.
+You must speak with your tax advisor regarding this matter.
+The Mortgage Forgiveness Debt Relief Act might help, but it has limitations.

 Can investors help me avoid foreclosure?
-They can close fast—sometimes in two weeks—but you’re trading speed for price.
-You’ll get less than market value, no question.
+The process moves fast with closing times of two weeks but you will pay more for this speed.
+You will receive an amount that is below the market price for sure.
 But if you need to sell my house fast in Jacksonville to avoid foreclosure, it beats having the sheriff show up.